w3f/polkadot-wiki/docs/general/polkadot-v1.md

   should not be too difficult to get your hands on it so that any business model can thrive using it.
 Ideally, a marketplace must drive the blockspace price based on demand, with secondary market options to ensure the usage of "second-hand" blockspace.

-!!!info "Blockspace is an umbrella term"
-     Blockspace is not measured the same on any chain; there is no standard unit for blockspace.
-In Bitcoin, blockspace is based on transaction size, in Ethereum, on how much computation is used (gas), and in Polkadot, on how much time is taken to execute a task on a virtual core (coretime).

 Polkadot has been designed around those core blockspace principles.
 However, its design can be further improved such that the tasks which are currently managed on the relay chain, such as